 Headings.

-In most cases, headings must use {Heading} Styles to populate the TOC, the MS Word navigation pane, and to automatically populate PDF bookmarks.
+In most cases, headings must use {Heading} Styles to populate the TOC, the MS Word navigation pane, and to automatically populate PDF bookmarks (once converted).

-Section headings (0040A-01, 0040A-02, etc.) {Heading 1}
+Section headings (0040A-01, 0040A-02, etc.) use {Heading 1}

-Subsection headings (03.01, 03.02, etc.) {Heading 2}
+Subsection headings (03.01, 03.02, etc.) use {Heading 2}

 Optional lower subsection headings (03.01.a, 03.01.b, etc.) [Paragraph > Outline: Level 3] or {Heading 3}

-The lead may wish to populate the navigation pane (which translates to bookmarks in the PDF version) to allow the reader to quickly jump between relevant items.
-For instance, inspection requirements can be easily accessed by changing the paragraph outline level from [Body Text] to [Level 3] in Paragraph settings or by using Style {Heading 3}.
+The lead may wish to populate the navigation pane using direct paragraph formatting (which translates to bookmarks in the PDF version) to allow the reader to quickly jump between relevant items.
+For instance, inspection requirements can be easily accessed by changing the paragraph outline level from [Body Text] to [Level 3] in Paragraph Outline settings or by modifying and using Style {Heading 3}.

 Specialized headings for baseline and other documents

 Requirements for baseline documents are bolded using the {Requirements} Style.
 Direct formatting as [bold] may also be applied to a list item.
+Bold is optional for non-baseline inspection requirements.

 Specific Guidance {Specific Guidance}.
-This [underlines] the heading and [keeps with next]. {Specific Guidance} does not appear in the navigation pane.
+This Style [underlines] the heading and [keeps with next]. {Specific Guidance} does not appear in the navigation pane unless modified.

 Summary Table of Headings (Table 3)